 Moody's is more than just a voice amongst the masses - it is an essential component of the global capital markets providing credit ratings, research, tools and analysis that contribute to transparent and integrated financial markets across the globe.

 Moody's Corporation reported revenue of $2.7 billion in 2012, employs approximately 8,300 people worldwide and maintains a presence in 31 countries.
 When Moody’s speak people sit up and take notice!

 It is therefore with pleasure that I am able to report this week that Britain’s mutual sector has received some excellent news.
 Moody’s decision to upgrade its outlook on the debt of the Skipton Group, saying it had confidence in its improved financial performance, is a splendid end to a successful year for the Group.

 Moody’s raised Skipton’s outlook from ‘negative’ to ‘stable’ and said the UK’s fourth largest building society was benefiting from “stabilising asset quality”, increasing profits and a programme designed to make it a simpler business.

 The mutual sector has faced increased questions over its future in the wake of the Co-op Bank saga, with regulators pushing building societies to build up capital levels.

-Skipton Business Finance is a wholly owned subsidiary of Skipton Building Society and has enjoyed a successful 2013 with increased profitability, record levels of cash advanced to UK SME’s and outstanding service levels reported in its annual clients’ satisfaction survey.
+Skipton Business Finance is a wholly owned subsidiary of the Skipton Group and has enjoyed a successful 2013 with increased profitability, record levels of cash advanced to UK SME’s and outstanding service levels reported in its annual clients’ satisfaction survey.